framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 @alert tip
 Motion blur (and some TAA implementations) can interfere with this part, causing your results to be blurry no matter what.
 Be sure to disable them if you're still having trouble.
 @end

-#### 3. Max FOV Value

-Set your game to run in a 1:1 aspect ratio.
-Switch the add-on UI to `Tweaking Mode` and expand *Additional info*, keeping your eye on FOV.
-With the tool's free camera active, zoom out until the image flips.
-Note the FOV value at which this occurs, that will be the **Max FOV Value**.

-@alert neutral
-This value can typically be left at 180 for the majority of games.
-@end

 #### 4. Variable Near Plane